AffiliateWP/affiliatewp-allowed-products/readme.txt

 == Changelog ==

+= 1.1 =
+* Fix: Admin notice is not dismissible in some circumstances
+* Fix: All commission rates set to 0 when used with non-supported integrations
+* Tweak: Encapsulate the plugin loader and activation into a class to avoid errors

 = 1.0.2 =
 * New: Dismissable admin notice shown in admin when no product IDs have been entered